lemonmade/quilt/packages/react-testing/README.md

 #### <a name="createMount"></a> `createMount<MountOptions, Context, Actions, Async>(options: CreateMountOptions<MountOptions, Context, Actions, Async>): MountFunction`

 The [`mount`](#mount) function is powerful on its own, but applications will often want a more powerful version tailored to their application.
 A common example is app-wide context, where a set of context providers are generally assumed to be present for every component under test.
-It can also be useful for providing custom GraphQL infrastructure that enables easy testing of different API responses, such as the [`createGraphQL` factory from `@shopify/graphql-testing`](../graphql-testing).

 `createMount` enables this kind of customization by vending a custom `mount` function that will automatically wrap the component under test in an appropriate test wrapper.
 This custom mount function can do four things: